TrishadKano/DATA-SCIENCE-PROJECTS/MACHINE LEARNING/README.md

 The Projects Features Detection of Breast Cancer Using Machine Learning.
 It has been tested that while there exists several machine learning models,Support Vector Machine or SVM in short is reported to have highest accuracy of (approximately 97%) in detecting breast cancer.

-The dataset used in this project is from Breast Cancer Wisconsin (Diagnostic) Data Set, however it can be directly accessed from Scikit learn library's collection of datasets as...
+The dataset used in this project is from Breast Cancer Wisconsin (Diagnostic) Data Set, however it can be directly accessed from Scikit learn library's.

-sklearn.datasets.load_breast_cancer

-...aslo csv file of data has been externally loaded in the repo :)

 # RESULTS
 An accuracy of 96% was achieved by using SVM model and after normalization technique after optimisation of C and Gamma parameters it was increased to a value of a 97%.